Selective Depthwise Separable Convolution for Lightweight Joint Source-Channel Coding in Wireless Image Transmission: Numerical Results

-Fig.~\ref{tex10_cHQ_ratios_psnr/lpips} shows the effect of different replacement ratios on the PSNR and LPIPS performance of DSC-JSCC variants.
-As shown in Fig.~\ref{tex10_cHQ_ratios_psnr/lpips}(a), DSC-JSCC-20 achieves PSNR performance comparable to that of the baseline Deep-JSCC model and even outperforms it at a signal-to-noise ratio (SNR) of 19 dB, while exhibiting lower computational complexity.
+Fig.~\ref{tex10_cHQ_ratios_psnr/lpips}(a) presents the PSNR results on the CIFAR-10 dataset.
+The PSNR of the DSC-JSCC variants generally decreases as the replacement ratio increases.
+Nevertheless, both DSC-JSCC-20 and DSC-JSCC-40 achieve PSNR comparable to that of Deep-JSCC while exhibiting lower computational complexity.
 This indicates that replacing standard Conv layers with DSConv layers improves the computational efficiency of the model.
-DSC-JSCC-40 shows slightly degraded performance compared to DSC-JSCC-20, while further reducing computational complexity.
-DSC-JSCC-60 (E2D2) achieves performance comparable to that of DSC-JSCC-40 with significantly reduced complexity.
-Furthermore, DSC-JSCC-60 (E2D2) achieves similar performance to DSC-JSCC-60 (E1D1) with lower complexity.
-Although DSC-JSCC-80 achieves lower computational complexity than DSC-JSCC-60 (E2D2), it suffers from noticeable performance degradation.
-A similar trend is observed in Fig.~\ref{tex10_cHQ_ratios_psnr/lpips}(b), indicating that DSC-JSCC-60 (E2D2) achieves a favorable trade-off between perceptual quality (LPIPS) and computational complexity.
-Therefore, DSC-JSCC-60 (E2D2) achieves an effective trade-off between computational efficiency and reconstruction performance, making it well-suited for resource-limited applications.
+DSC-JSCC-60 (E2D2) exhibits slightly lower performance than DSC-JSCC-20 while further reducing computational complexity.
+Furthermore, DSC-JSCC-60 (E2D2) achieves performance comparable to that of DSC-JSCC-60 (E1D1) with lower complexity.
+Although DSC-JSCC-80 achieves lower complexity than DSC-JSCC-60 (E2D2), it suffers from noticeable performance degradation.
+SwinJSCC and DeepJSCC-T achieve significantly higher PSNR than DSC-JSCC-60 (E2D2).
+However, they incur substantially higher computational complexity, making them less suitable for deployment on resource-constrained edge devices.

-We also evaluate the impact of different replacement positions on the PSNR and LPIPS performance of DSC-JSCC variants.
-As shown in Fig. \ref{tex10_cHQ_positions_psnr/lpips}, different replacement positions result in varying performance, particularly at high SNRs.
-At low SNRs (below 5 dB), however, the performance gap between the DSC-JSCC variants and the baseline Deep-JSCC model becomes marginal, suggesting that lightweight models are preferable under low-SNR conditions.
-Among all variants with a 60$\%$ replacement ratio, DSC-JSCC-60 (E3D2) achieves the best PSNR and LPIPS performance.
-DSC-JSCC-60 (E2D2) achieves performance close to that of DSC-JSCC-60 (E3D2), while exhibiting the lowest computational complexity among all the variants.
+As shown in Fig.~\ref{tex10_cHQ_ratios_psnr/lpips}(b), different replacement positions lead to different PSNR values for the DSC-JSCC-60 variants.
+The performance gap between the DSC-JSCC variants and Deep-JSCC is small, suggesting that lightweight models are preferable for resource-constrained edge deployment.
+DSC-JSCC-60 (E2D2) achieves performance comparable to that of the other variants with a 60\% replacement ratio.
+However, it exhibits the lowest computational complexity among them.
 This is because the computational cost is mainly concentrated in the intermediate layers of the encoder and the decoder.
-Thus, DSC-JSCC-60 (E2D2) achieves a favorable complexity-performance trade-off.
+Thus, DSC-JSCC-60 (E2D2) achieves an effective trade-off between computational efficiency and reconstruction performance, making it well-suited for resource-limited applications.